 Hosting a new member orientation is a great way to engage new members.

-Here are seven effective ideas for hosting an online orientation that makes new members feel welcome and involved right away.
+Here are seven effective member orientation ideas to make new members feel welcome and involved right away.

-When you’re new to a situation, there are some basic things that can make you feel comfortable and engaged right away: getting the lay of the land, knowing what to expect, and meeting others in your same circumstances.
+When you’re new to a situation, there are some simple things that can make you feel comfortable and engaged right away: getting the lay of the land, knowing what to expect, and meeting others in your same circumstances.
 The same goes for your new members.

-Here are seven ideas for hosting an online orientation that will make your new members feel right at home:
+Here are seven ideas for hosting an online orientation that will make your association’s new members feel right at home:

-1. Make it brief.
+1. Make the orientation brief.

 2. Include a loyal member.

-Ask a highly engaged current member to co-host the orientation webinar.
+Ask a highly engaged current member to co-present the orientation webinar.
 Your new members will be more interested and engaged if they can hear directly from a peer about their experience with your organization.

 3. Start with the basics.